ansatzcapital/dilib/docs/source/non_lib_alts.md

-# Non-DI Alternatives
+# Non-Library Alternatives

-In this document, we highlight why a user may want to favor using `dilib` over non-DI alternatives.
+In this document, we highlight why a user may want to favor using `dilib` over alternatives that use no or very light frameworks.
+(Some of these are DI-compatible and some are not.)

 ## Comparison